 Be one of the first to know when new listings matching your criteria hit the market.Get New Listings

 Search Seattle modern homes for sale in Seattle, Washington below!
 Forward-looking modern architecture uses a combination of state-of-the-art materials and natural design elements to bring together the modern lifestyle demands of residential construction with the natural beauty of the Pacific Northwest.
-For more information about any of the modern, mid-century modern ranch, retro style, or contemporary homes listed for sale in Seattle, or to schedule a showing please contact one of our local Seattle modern home real estate experts today!
+For more information about modern homes in Seattle, mid-century modern houses, retro style, or contemporary homes listed for sale in Seattle, or to schedule a showing please contact one of our local Seattle modern home real estate experts today!

 Seattle Mid-Century and Modern homes are a stylish reflection of their times.
 It is no wonder that when such homes become available in the Seattle market, they do not last long.

 Open floor plans and loads of natural light provided by mid-century minimalist design continue to be a timeless and unique attraction for today's home buyers interested in present-day modern style and mid-century homes.

 Understand more about this period of design and where to find Mid-Century Modern and Northwest Contemporary homes in Seattle today.

 The majority of mid century modern Seattle houses can be seen in the areas of: Seattle, Lake Forest, Kirkland, Bellevue, Belfair, Mercer Island, Federal Way, Fircrest, Bellingham Bay, Bothell, Lynnwood, Lakewood and Everett.
 Modern style homes can be difficult to find and are often built in the 1950s and 60s.
 Seattle, Renton and Bellevue are some of the areas listed as having modern homes for sale.